 The wonderful individuals at each of these services would be happy to help support you:

 Many programs closed due to COVID; some were able to deliver services virtually.
 Some provinces have started re-opening, while other regions are still quite locked down.
 Programs are therefore still affected, and many will have extensive wait lists.
 If you are on a wait list or interested in starting a program, you may wish to reach out to the program directly to see if they have any updates.
-We have not yet been officially advised that any programs are restarting.

 This varies somewhat depending on your specific location.